microvm/microvm-tutorial/docs/langimpl/type-system.rst

     types.
 So this API is more similar to having to define (or, at least, make pointers to) the types separately.

-    On the other hand, there is only 18 types in the Mu type system, among which only 6 do not take arguments.
+    On the other hand, there is only 19 types in the Mu type system, among which only 6 do not take arguments.
 Even if the client programmer has to define each and every types, all common types can be defined in about 20 lines as :ref:`above <types-examples>`, and his/her pain ends there.

-    The Mu micro VM team is considering allowing the client to construct and load the Mu IR in language-specific and implementation-specific ways.
-In that case, the API would be more similar to the LLVM C++ API, which is even less likely to allow the "inline" syntax.

 Function signature definition
 -----------------------------